Birthstones by Month – What are Birthstones?

 Topaz

-November babies have two warm and radiant birthstones to choose from – topaz and citrine.
+Warm and radiant, November babies have two bright choices of brilliant birthstones – topaz and citrine.

-Citrine, on the other hand, is treasured for its captivating yellow to brownish-orange colors.
-Its name derives from ‘citron,’ a French word meaning ‘lemon’.
-Citrine was often regarded as a gift from the sun and believed to be a powerful antidote against snake venom.
-It’s also been associated with prosperity and is often called ‘The Merchant’s Stone’.
+Citrine, on the other hand, is treasure captivating yellow to brownish orange colors.
+Derived ‘citron,’ a French word meaning ‘lemon’.
+Citrine has often been referred as a gift of the sun and is believed to be a powerful antidote against skin snakes.
+It’s also associated with prosperity of the wearer and is often called ‘The Merchant’s Stone’.

 December: Tanzanite, Zircon, Turquoise